CodeWithDhruvX/golang_interview_questions/coding/1-20/13/all.md

 please conisder that this is interview questions and long video

 ==================================================================================
-After that I will say "yes" to move to the next one.

-Please generate the

-[
-    {
-        "slide_topic": "C:/Users/dhruv/Videos/2025/golang_interview_questions/11/coding_shorts/audio/2025-07-10 22-02-26_output.mp4",
-        "title_text": "Go Defer Usecase"
-    }
-]

 generate the thumbnail titles for the abov three code snippet for this format. please don't use the any speacial charcaters and emojis